technocapeman/Python_Chatbot/README.md

 # Python Chatbot
 Hello, and welcome to Python Chatbot!
-This program was made by Kapilesh Pennichetty and Sanjay Balasubramanian.
+This program was created by Kapilesh Pennichetty and Sanjay Balasubramanian.
 Through user interaction, it can do the following:

-- Store and return the user's name using global variable "name".
 - Retrieve the weather of a location automatically using an IP address or manually with a user input*
 - Retrieve the introduction to a Wikipedia article
 - Play an interactive story, where you decide how the character reacts to different scenarios